Evan Mobley NBA Playoffs Player Props: Cavaliers vs. Knicks

 Evan Mobley Insights vs. the Knicks

-- This season, he's put up 13.6% of the Cavaliers' attempted field goals, as he's averaging 12.0 per contest.

-- Mobley's opponents, the Knicks, have one of the NBA's slowest tempos with 101 possessions per game, while his Cavaliers average the fewest possessions per game with 98.7.
+- Mobley's opponents, the Knicks, have one of the slowest offensive tempos, ranking 23rd, averaging 101 possessions per game, while his Cavaliers average 98.7 per game, fewest among NBA teams.

-- The Knicks are the seventh-ranked team in the NBA, allowing 42 rebounds per game.
+- On the glass, the Knicks have given up 42 rebounds per game, which puts them seventh in the NBA.

-- Looking at assists, the Knicks have given up 25.1 per game, 13th in the league.
+- In terms of assists, the Knicks are ranked 13th in the NBA, allowing 25.1 per game.

-- Giving up 13 made 3-pointers per game, the Knicks are the 25th-ranked team in the league.
+- The Knicks allow 13 made 3-pointers per game, 25th-ranked in the NBA.

 Evan Mobley vs. the Knicks